Piotras1/piotras-cards-pack/README.md

 ### Description
 - **A versatile Home Assistant card designed for comprehensive climate monitoring and energy tracking with 4 distinct, responsive layouts.**
-- **It features a smart animation system with anti-flicker thresholds and fluid color interpolation that visually reflects temperature or power states.**
+- **It features a smart animation system with anti-flicker thresholds and fluid color interpolation that visually reflects temperature or power levels.**
 - **Equipped with a specialized Energy & Percentage mode (Layout 4) featuring a dynamic vertical gauge for precise electrical measurement tracking.**

 ---